openedx/enterprise-access/docs/decisions/0006-api-specification-for-enterprise-mfes.rst

 fulfilled) and/or which subsidy access policy should be used to redeem the course when a learner clicks the "Enroll" button.

+This API endpoint differs from the current one spec'd in the 0003 Initial API Specification in that it makes a decision of which subsidy access policy should be redeemed for a given course in the event a learner has multiple redeemable subsidy access policies.
+As such, less business logic is needed on the client (e.g., the enterprise learner portal).

 *Inputs:*

 * `lms_user_id`